 Here are the three things every new business owner should do for their finances, like ASAP:

-Open separate banks accounts for your new business
+Open separate banks account for your new business

 Even the tiniest of businesses should start out with a separate checking and savings account for their biz.
 Yes even if you only make $200 a month and yes, even if you think I’m being totally ridiculous right now.